-Find out more about our approach to developing resilience in young people through coaching by booking your place onto our FREE Discovery Workshop.
+Find out more about our approach to developing resilience in young people through coaching by downloading and watching our FREE Coaching Webinar Series.

 You may also be interested in learning how to become a coach and use Positive Psychology Coaching in your work.

 (1) Keyes, C., Dhingra, S. and Simoes, E. (2010) Change in level of Positive Mental Health as a predictor of Future Risk of Mental Illness.
 American Journal of Public Health 100 (12) 2366-2371

 (2) Robson-Kelly, L., & van Nieuwerburgh, C. (2016).
 What does coaching have to offer to young people at risk of developing mental health problems?
 A grounded theory study.
 International Coaching Psychology Review, 11(1), 75-92.

 (3) Campbell, M. and Gardner, S. (2005) A Pilot Study to assess the Effects of Life Coaching with year 12 students In M. Cavanagh, A.M.
 Grant and T. Kemp (eds.)
 Evidence Based Coaching, Volume 1, Theory Research and Practice from the Behavioural Sciences (pp. 159-169).
 Bowen Hills, Queensland: Australian Academic Press.

 (4) Green, S., Grant, A. and Rynsaardt, J. (2007) Evidence-based life coaching for senior high school students: Building hardiness and hope.
 International Coaching Psychology Review 2(1), 24-32

 May 23, 2022

 The theme for Mental Health Week 2022 is 'loneliness'.
 How can you help prevent loneliness in teenagers?Read Now